webfiable/Webfiable-Info/readme.txt

 == Upgrade Notice ==

-= 2.0.0 =
+= 2.0.1 =
-Visit Settings -> Webfiable Info to enter a report email, grant consent, and enable the endpoint.
-The plugin will verify and complete registration automatically.
+Update to ensure the WordPress.org release only ships production files; no action is required after updating.

 == License ==

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.